School Psychologist

 - develop information resources.

-- provide in-service to paraprofessionals, teachers, principals/vice principals.
+- provide in-service to support staff, teachers, and administrators.

 - collaborate with community partners.